 So I put my of goals together and worked with my manager and mentor to refine these, prioritize them and cut them down to something that's more achievable.
 Having these goals written down and going through them regularly help me focused on doing the important things and deprioritizing things that are not on the top of my list.

 Finally - take time to read, experiment, learn and reflect

 One piece of advice that stuck with me was from the 90 day plan article on FirstRound.
 It's this:

 If you’ve decided to transition from engineer to technical manager, your first month is about committing to own your education.

 I'd argue replacing "first month" with "first year and beyond".
-Going back to the analogy with how I started software engineering: I just kept learning wherever I could - from others code, from books, via conferences and so on - and I kept getting better over time.
+Going back to the analogy with how I started software engineering: I just kept learning wherever I could - from others code, from books (see my reading list), via conferences and so on - and I kept getting better over time.
 Similarly now I've asked for book recommendations and started to read some of them, signed up for The Lead Developer Conference and decided to reflect on my experiences on various places like this blog.

 I will close with this: learning is only one part of the advice.
 The other part is experimenting with things that make sense in the given situation and later reflecting on what worked and what did not.
 So far, transitioning to the engineering manager track has been a really humbling, interesting and exciting journey.
 Looking forward to learning more and sharing these learnings along the way.